internetErik/TeachProgramming/README.md

 # Elements of Programming (Ontology)

-This section is rather philosophical, but perhaps most fruitful for educators.
+This section is rather philosophical, but perhaps most fruitful for teachers.
 I should provide a warrant for this section, but I think that after investing some time in it the importance will show itself.

 ## Layer (this term may not be the most suitable)

 *A layer is basically anything that you can put some value into, or get some value out of.*

-Programming languages abstract allow for a single interface for a diverse system that must be thought of as partly physical and partly conceptual.
-Developers almost always implement their own conceptual layers of the system in the way that their program is architechted.
+### Overview

+Programming languages abstract many different systems into a single interface.
+Software developers most typically work with conceptual layers (objects, classes, &c), however, it is also common that one would write code against a system that interfaces with another service or even hardware.

+Working with many layers in an application is almost always necessary, and these layers presents different metaphores and terminology.
+Often these different systems have conflicting metaphores and produce equivocations on terms if they aren't kept distinct.
+Developing an intuitive understanding of different layers of a system and how each are brought to stand in the same environment can be very helpful for overcoming a lot of confusion on the part of the student.

+New developers can help themselves by understanding that they will need to take these different metaphores and potentially wresle them into a common metaphore.
+A good example of how systems are made to work together is given with a *nix command prompt.
+When running commands together with pipes (`|`), every command passes its results to the next command as text.
+In this way there is a consistant expectation for what every console application can work with.

+### Examples of Layers

 	var x = {}; //stores in local 'memory'/context layer